denniswong12/mars-rover-challenge/README.md

 - Check the given coordinates is out of the boundary of the plateau or not.

-Interface - IVehicle,
+Interface - IVehicle

-Base Class - Vehicle,
+Base Class - Vehicle

 Subclass - MarsRover:
 - Instantiate MarsRover object.
 - Hold the vehicle ID and type of the MarsRover object.